 How Is Psychogenic Pain Diagnosed?

 The diagnosis of psychogenic pain is made only when all other causes of pain are ruled out.
-A person with psychogenic pain disorder will complain of pain that does not match his or her symptoms.
+A person with psychogenic pain disorder will complain of pain that does not match their symptoms.
 Medical doctors and mental health specialists working together are often most helpful to those with this disorder.

 How Is Psychogenic Pain Treated?